 Schools may use grants or donations to enhance WSS allocations to meet their program needs.
 Grant funding, or a commitment from a donor to provide funding later, must be approved through the grants office before the grant can be included in a school's budget.
-Refer to "Grant Process and General Guidelines" on page 53.
+Refer to "Grant Process and Guidelines" on page 50.
 Schools with existing grants may have approval to carry forward balances to the next year.
-See "Prior Year Carry Forward" on page 24 for more information.

-3. ADJUST FOR YOUR FINAL SCHOOL ALLOCATION
+3. ADJUST FOR FINAL SCHOOL ALLOCATION

 WSS allocations provide staff resources designed to meet student to staff ratio requirements for Basic, Multilingual, and Special Education students.
 Non-staff, or discretionary per-pupil and equity dollar resources, are also included in the WSS allocation and can be used to meet specific school needs.
-In addition to the WSS resources, school allocations may include Title I and Learning Assistance Program

-(LAP) grant allocations.
+In addition to the WSS resources, school allocations may include Title I and Learning Assistance Program (LAP) grant allocations.

-When a school receives their allocation page with Weighted Staffing Standards (WSS) allocations for the upcoming year, they should carefully review the information for any potential errors.
+When a school receives their allocation page with Weighted Staffing Standards (WSS) allocations for the upcoming year, they should carefully review the information.
 The page should be used by a school to communicate any necessary changes and adjust the planned budget.
 For more information on the WSS allocation model see page 12.

 Submit waiver requests: After reviewing the staffing allocations and specific school priorities, schools may request a waiver to alter one or more of their allocated positions to better fit the needs and programs at the school.
-See the "Waiver Process for the WSS" on page 18.
+See the "Waiver Process for the WSS" on page 19.